Nearby attractions

 Hoffmann lime kiln

-Llanymynech Wharf Visitors Centre
+Llanymynech Canal Wharf

 Wheelchair accessibility: The canal boat is accessible to people using wheelchairs although there is no disabled toilet onboard.